ml-tooling/lazycluster/docs/runtimes.md

 ## RuntimeTask class

 This class provides the functionality for executing a sequence of elementary operations over ssh.
-The `fabric` library is used for handling ssh connections.
+The [fabric](http://docs.fabfile.org/en/2.5/api/connection.html) library is used for handling ssh connections.
 A `RuntimeTask` can be composed from four different operations which we call steps, namely adding a step for running a shell command via `run_command()`, sending a file to a host via `send_file()`, retrieving a file from a host via `get_file()` or adding a step for executing a python function on a host via `run_function()`.
 The current restriction for running functions is that these functions need to be serializable via cloudpickle.
-To actually execute a `RuntimeTask`, i.e. the sequence of task steps, either a call to `execute()` is necessary or a handover to the `execute_task()` method of the `Runtime` class is necessary.
+To actually execute a `RuntimeTask`, i.e. the sequence of task steps, either a call to `execute()` is necessary or a handover to the `execute_task()` method of the `Runtime` or `RuntimeGroup` class is necessary.
 Usually, a `RuntimeTask` will be executed in a `Runtime` or in a `RuntimeGroup`.
 See its documentation for further details.